 The second thing to bear in mind in order to “understand” Paris better is the Seine!
 The river cuts the city in two, creating a natural border between the quiet Left Bank (south) and the more dynamic Right Bank (north).

 Paris is, therefore, a whole network of neighborhoods spread out across both banks of the Seine and the 20 districts that make up the City of Light.
 Each bank and each arrondissement in Paris has its own set of characteristics; we realize that it’s a challenge for students to find a suitable district given the multitude of neighborhoods, both in terms of atmosphere and quality of life.

 For a more detailed explanation of the different areas of Paris, you can read our post about where to stay for the right atmosphere in Paris.

-The quarters of Paris where to live as a student
+The quarters of Paris to live in as a student

 The Latin Quarter: historically a student area… but expensive

-The Luxembourg gardens (known as “le Luco” by Parisians) and the Jardin des Plantes are another advantage of the Latin Quarter.
-They are very attractive and allow you to relax between classes and do outdoor revision for exams in the summer.
+The Luxembourg gardens (known as “le Luco” by Parisians) and the Jardin des Plantes are another advantage to the Latin Quarter.
+They are very attractive and allow you to relax between classes and revise outdoors for exams in the summer.

 The one major downside of the Latin Quarter?
 It’s an expensive neighborhood in terms of housing, both for furnished and unfurnished rentals.